 - Guarantees anonymity

 Another useful feature is the Opera Turbo Mode that compresses data to open web pages more quickly.
-But my personal favorite is the built-in unlimited VPN tool which comes in really handy while unlocking region locked content and protecting your privacy.
+But my personal favorite is the built-in unlimited free VPN tool that comes in really handy while unlocking geo-restricted content and protecting your privacy.
 Besides these, there is a bunch of other useful features like battery saver mode, and you should try Opera yourself to find how good this Chrome alternative is.

 Available for: Windows, macOS, Linux, Android, iOS